Lapland

 But the lake will not only be used for transport; it will also be our endless playground during the camp, with its islands rising out of the ice and the snow-covered pine forests around it just waiting to be conquered by snowmobiles, snowshoes, skis, and huskies.

-After our daytime adventures, we retire to our lodges in the evenings, where we can enjoy the starry Lapland sky and the Northern Lights, warm up in the sauna or heated outdoor hot tub, and of course enjoy the local cuisine, whether it’s traditional Finnish fish soup or reindeer steak.
-According to our experience, even the most picky eaters dare to taste the new flavors in such an atmosphere!
+After our daytime adventures, we retire to our lodges in the evenings, where we can enjoy the starry Lapland sky and the Northern Lights, warm up in the sauna or heated outdoor hot tub.
+Meanwhile, we’ll learn stories about our host’s nomadic lifestyle and enjoy the organic local dishes he presents, whether it’s traditional Finnish fish soup or a reindeer burger.

 Tour package